ramokz/phantom-camera-docs/docs/follow-modes/parts/follow-mode.md

 | FRAMED       | 5     |
 | THIRD PERSON | 6     |

+Only [Third Person Follow](third-person) is exclusive to 3D scenes.

 **_Note:_** The Setter for `Follow Mode` has purposely not been added.<br>
 A separate `PCam` should be used instead.

 </template>
 <template v-slot:getMethod>